haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

 for UX tests:
-  - figured out some issues with ux tests, fix them and continue figuring out how to configure webpack so we can run the tests
+  - right now working on compilation: check out webpack.config.js how to configure webpack so we can run the tests
   - check to see if we can call the extension API directly
   - if that doesn't work use the "Add Current File..."